lukaszkn/data-software-engineering-interview-questions/content/databricks_data_warehousing.md

 5) CBO + statistics + AQE + shuffle partition tuning
 6) Join strategy (broadcast vs shuffle) and avoiding small files

-If you want, I can produce a concrete spark.conf and Delta table setting template tuned for a given scale factor (e.g., 1TB, 10TB) and target cloud (AWS/Azure/GCP).

 ## How do TPC-DI benchmark results influence your decision-making for sizing and scaling Databricks compute resources?
 Think of TPC‑DI results as an empirical performance and cost baseline you use to size and tune Databricks clusters for your real ETL/ELT workloads.
 They don’t give a one‑click answer but they let you quantify throughput, bottlenecks and cost-per-work-unit so you can pick instance types, node counts, autoscale settings and runtime options with confidence.